kaikalii/stoneage/readme.md

 While these recipes are removed, most of the blocks and items can still be found via natural generation and loot.
 The items are also removed from villager and wandering trader trades.

-- Copper and iron smelting and blasting
+- Iron smelting and blasting
-- Gold smelting (but not blasting)
+- Copper and gold smelting (but not blasting)
-- Copper, iron, and diamond swords, tools, and armor
+- Iron and diamond swords, tools, and armor
-- Copper, iron, and netherite armor trimming
+- Iron and netherite armor trimming
-- Copper decorative blocks (but not waxing)
+- Smelting recipes for ore blocks
 - Bucket
 - Crossbow
-- Lightning_Rod
 - Anvil
-- Blast Furnace
 - Minecart
 - Rail
 - Activator Rail